 When your canine companion exhibits some or any of these symptoms, they might be at a critical stage.
 As such, it's essential to look out for dog worm symptoms often.
-It’s also important to know that these symptoms could indicate other dog illnesses, so contact your veterinarian if you witness these symptoms.
+It’s also important to know that these symptoms could indicate other dog illnesses, so contact your vet if you witness these symptoms.

 Treatment Options for a Dog with Intestinal Worms

 Dog worms are treatable, provided they're detected, isolated, and treated before advancing to more severe stages.
-In most cases, your veterinarian may prescribe dewormers and suitable administrative protocols, depending on the parasite and extent of infestation of your dog's intestines as follows:
+In most cases, your vet may prescribe dewormers and suitable administrative protocols, depending on the parasite and extent of infestation of your dog's intestines as follows:

 - For roundworms in dogs: the medication helps detach the parasite from your dog's intestinal tract into their stool for excretion.
 A second follow-up treatment (three to four weeks later) might be necessary to be safe.